samuelfneumann/GoLearn/README.md

 Pendulum and its tasks
 * `classiccontrol/mountaincar`: Implements the classic control problem Mountain Car and its tasks
+* `classiccontrol/cartpole`: Implements the classic control problem Cartpole and its tasks

 Each package also defines public constants that determine the physical parameters of the `Environment`.
 For example, `mountaincar.Gravity` is